ingaleshubhankar/CPP-HANDBOOK/Basics of programming/ControlFlow.md

 }
 ```

-In Above program we have to print three different things on screen due to which we have to use concept of Sequence.<br>
+In Above program we have to print three different things on screen due to which we have to use concept of **sequence**.<br>
 <br>